christopherbantle/Shopify-Data-Lake/README.md

 ## Testing Locally

-### Create Test Events and Environment Variables File
+### Create Test Events and Environment Variable Files

 The environment variables file should contain a mapping from logical resource id (e.g., 'HandleCartEventFunction') to key to value.
 For example: